 - Be Kind: This point should go without saying, but sometimes people need a reminder.

-Be Tolerant: You never know what people have been through on this day—so try not judge anyone based on their appearance or behavior alone (even if they seem rude).
+- Be Tolerant: You never know what people have been through on this day—so try not to judge anyone based on their appearance or behavior alone (even if they seem rude).

 It's okay if things don't work out exactly as planned!